payamparvizi/sapps-rl/README.md

 ## Method Overview

 SAPPS is a general policy regularization technique that can be integrated into deep RL algorithms to improve policy smoothness in both static and dynamic continuous-control settings.
-Rather than directly penalizing action magnitude or velocity, SAPPS regularizes the change between consecutive actions based on the relative change between consecutive observations.
+Rather than directly penalizing action magnitude, SAPPS regularizes the change between consecutive actions based on the relative change between consecutive observations.

 This adaptive formulation:
 - penalizes unnecessary action fluctuations when state changes are small